Install and Deploy - Windows

 https) on the host machine.
 Open these ports so that Bitwarden can be accessed from within and/or outside of the network.
 You may opt to choose different ports during installation.

-If you're using Windows Firewall, Docker Desktop for Windows will not automatically add an exception for itself in Windows Firewall.
-Add exceptions for TCP ports 80 and 443 (or chosen alternative ports) to prevent some errors.
+If you are using Windows Firewall, Docker Desktop for Windows will not automatically add an exception for itself in Windows Firewall.
+Add exceptions for TCP ports 80 and 443 (or chosen alternative ports) to prevent related errors.

 We recommend configuring a domain name with DNS records that point to your host machine (for example,